 Some nurses thrive under pressure, and others prefer an easier day-to-day routine.
 Luckily, extremes of both of these exist for nurses, as well as everything in between.
 For those looking for high-pressure scenarios, emergency care offers many different sub-specialities and is constant pressure.
 On the opposite end of the spectrum, administrative and research nursing are both very important and still save lives, but don’t have the “be prepared for anything” pressures of ER nursing jobs.
 Critical care and childbirth offer nice mixes of both.

 Many nursing jobs occur primarily, or in full, totally away from hospitals.
 If you’ve developed any sort of distaste for hospital settings during clinicals, fear not, as there are other options.
-School nurses are constantly in demand, educators and leadership trainers also tend to avoid hospitals, at least in the sense of their duties needing a hospital to be performed.
+School nurses are constantly in demand, educators and leadership trainers also tend to avoid hospitals, at least in the sense of their duties need a hospital to be performed.
+Those interested in nurse education can visit Academic Partnerships to learn more about getting their degree in nurse education.

 Some job options offer settings that could arguably be deemed more exciting than hospitals, such as helicopter nurses, correctional facility healthcare specialists, and those in government programs.